bpjfarias/tibians-quiz/README.md

 ## First class

-In this first class of **React** I created a home page and put it on-line with Vercel's help!
+In this first **React** class I created a home page and put it on-line with Vercel's help!
 I used **styled-components** to create components with style and some resources of **Next.js** to generate the initial code of project and generate the build files.

 <details><summary><b>Detailed content of the first class</b></summary>